-Overall Resource utilization = Actual or allocated total time / Available resource time or resource capacity.
+Overall Resource utilization formula = Actual or allocated total time / Available resource time or resource capacity.

-Similarly, you can calculate other categories as well,
+Similarly, you can calculate utilization rate other categories as well,

-Billable Resource utilization = Actual or allocated billable time / Available resource time or resource capacity.
+Billable Resource utilization formula = Actual or allocated billable time / Available resource time or resource capacity.

-Non-Billable Resource utilization = Actual or allocated non-billable time / Available resource time or resource capacity.
+Non-Billable Resource utilization formula = Actual or allocated non-billable time / Available resource time or resource capacity.

-Strategic Resource utilization = Actual or allocated strategic time / Available resource time or resource capacity
+Strategic Resource utilization formula = Actual or allocated strategic time / Available resource time or resource capacity

 Using the real-time reports procured by implementing these formulae, project managers can track the project’s progress and resource performance at any given point in time.
-They can analyze each employee’s, their team’s, and even the overall project’s utilization to assess work rate at any level.
+They can analyze the employee utilization levels of everyone, and even the overall project’s utilization and assess work rate at any level.